slamdata/purescript-jtable/README.md

       [".comments.time",    ["2015-02-03", "2015-03-01"]]
     ]
    ```
-4. We determine the depth of the table headings to be 2, because that is the maximum depth of any `JCursor`.
+4. We determine the depth of the table headings to be 2, because that is the maximum depth of any `JCursor` that appears in the list of tuples.
 5. We now render the tuples as a hierarchical table, as specified above.

 ```